PeishengYE/DoorController/README.md

 # DoorController
 This is a personal project to control my garage door.
 ## Keyword:
-Embedded LINUX, Android APP, IO control
+Google Cloud Message, Embedded LINUX, Android APP, IO control

 ## 1) Hardware:
 The controller is using an A13 PCB board.
 To find out what's A13, you can follow this link